 - fatigue and tiredness.

-Some people have no symptoms at all, and AF is only detected after a doctor (or another healthcare worker) notices that your pulse is irregular.
+Some people have no symptoms at all, and AF is only detected after a health professional notices that your pulse is irregular.

 - Put one of your hands out so you’re looking at your palm.